pivotal-cf/docs-jfrog/resources.html.md

 ---
-title: GitLab
+title: JFrog Artifactory
 ---

-# Resource requirements for GitLab for PCF
+# Resource requirements for JFrog Artifactory for PCF
 These are the default resource and IP requirements for installing the tile
 <table border="1" class="nice">
 	<tr>